vinumdoc/vinum/README.md

 # vinum

-Vinum is document preparation system.
+Vinum is a document preparation system.

 This sofware is in pre-alpha stage.